AlexSpradling/Capella/README.md

 This manual is not a how-to on celestial navigation, and knowledge of the subject as well as an understanding of the basic tenants of seamanship and navigation is assumed.
 The intended user of this program is a proficient mariner who aspires to incorporate celestial navigation into their daily practice, but has felt that the here-to-fore cumbersome nature of the sight reduction process has stopped them from doing so.

-## Why bother with this in 2023?

-We live in the age of the ECDIS, the paperless ship.

-Most celestial navigation software was written by someone who sits in an office and couldn't possibly imagine the daily struggles of a ship's officer.

-Capella was written by and for working professional mariners actively sailing in the Merchant Marine -- Professional mariners that cannot spare a second because they move cargo at the speed of global commerce, and have felt that pulling a sextant out of the box might be more of an abdication of their watchstanding duties than an elegant exercise in navigational skill.

-Capella offers a celestial navigation process that is rapid, straightforward, and forgiving of errors -- allowing the ship's officer to do what they do best, but with the peace of mind of knowing that they really are where they think they are.

 # Section 1: Sight Entry